yudduy/bucket/README.md

 Additionally, the name **"Threads SwiftUI"** was generated during a **brainstorming session with AI**, and any resemblance to existing social media platforms or services is purely **coincidental**.

-## Contributing 🤝

-Contributions are welcome!
-If you'd like to contribute to ThreadsSwiftUI, please fork the repository and create a pull request with your changes.

 ## Acknowledgements 🙏

 ThreadsSwiftUI is inspired by the functionality and design of Threads from Meta.